valryon/valryon.github.io/Posts/2013/2013-03-21-first-month-first-projects.md

 ## A video game quiz

+This game is an origina lcreation from [Laurent Brossard](http://rednalhgih.com/), who was looking for developers for a mobile version.

-We are creating a mobile (iOS for now) version of the [KoiKouKesse](http://koikoukesse.fr.st/).
+We are creating an iOS (for now) version of the [KoiKouKesse](http://koikoukesse.fr.st/).
 It is a fast and simple quiz game.
 We are adding a multiplayer versus mode and some cool stuff.

 We are using [Monotouch](http://xamarin.com/monotouch) and, for a .NET developer, it’s **awesome**.
 It’s cheap, reliable, the IDE is nice (and relay on official tools like Interface Builder or the simulator).
 Even connecting to Game Center is easy.